 “He works in the kitchen, right?”
 Dana said, knowing full well the answer.

 Oh, yes, Uncle George Lopez, her father’s half-brother, works in the school kitchen and informs everyone that his niece is a Windsor junior.
 At least she didn’t have to worry about her dad talking to anyone.
 He was too busy on his phone making deals to think about his daughter.

 Manuel’s idea of being a father was to snap an occasional photo of her.
 Again, she recalled the photo on her father’s iPhone that she had seen early this morning.
-Before leaving for school, she had dumped out the clean laundry on dad’s bed and was folding a work shirt.
+Before leaving for school, she had just dumped out the clean laundry on her dad’s bed and was folding a work shirt.
 His phone was lying on the bureau.
 She was curious about a shot he’d taken of her the day before.
-When she clicked on Photos on dad’s phone she found a shot that showed two people snorting something.
+When she clicked on Photos on her dad’s phone she found a shot that showed two people snorting something.
 She caught her breath, feeling scared because she recognized the people.
 She sent a copy of the photo to her phone.
 That’s when she realized Uncle George was looking over her shoulder staring at the two people in the photo.
 George took Manuel’s phone from Gigi and sent himself a copy.
-Seconds later, Dad came in, grabbed his cell out of George’s hand and threw it into a drawer.
-“That’s the last time, you nosy bastard,” Dad said to George.
+Seconds later, her dad came in, grabbed his cell out of George’s hand and threw it into a drawer.
+“That’s the last time, you nosy bastard,” her dad said to George.

 Gigi tried to brush aside the touch of fear.
 The important people in the photo could get her kicked out of Windsor, get her father and uncle fired.
 Maybe kicked out of the country.

 Plus, she was envious of the rich, dopey kid she had to babysit after school to make a few bucks.
 All for the precious Windsor scholarship.

 Dana took her thumb out of her mouth and stared in the mirror at Gigi.
 “Remember me?”